Groctel/Jokes/English.md

 ## ADDING JOKES:

-Write a short title for your joke and add it at the top.
+Write a short title for your joke and add it at the top of the joke and index lists.
 There are a few simple rules to make this enjoyable for everybody:
 - Don't submit offensive, sexual or dark humour jokes.
   - Foul language is allowed, but only to add emphasis or in known sentences and without overdoing it.
 - Avoid context as much as possible.
 Leave the joke's essence so that readers can complete it the way they want